xorus/EngageTimer/Data/numbers/README.md

 }
 ```

-- NumberNegativeMargin: margin to remove when positioning the next number
+- `NumberNegativeMargin`: margin to remove when positioning the next number
-- NumberNegativeMarginMono: same but for monospaced mode
+- `NumberNegativeMarginMono`: same but for monospaced mode
-- NumberBottomMargin: margin to the number baseline in pixels (to align decimal numbers)
+- `NumberBottomMargin`: margin to the number baseline in pixels (to align decimal numbers)

 **Example:**